Water Heater Leaks: Prevention & Solutions

 Water heater leaks can ruin your home!
 Imagine coming home to inches of water damaging your house and belongings.
 It may seem like an unlikely scenario, but it could be entirely possible if your water heater is reaching the end of its life.

-The typical lifespan of a water heater is only about eight to fifteen years but can be increased with regular plumbing service.
+The lifespan of a water heater can be increased with regular plumbing service.
 For most people, a leak is just a matter of time.
 As water heaters age, they wear and become less efficient, putting homeowners at a greater risk for a disaster.
 A water pressure issue in the pipes or tank could cause the pipes to spray or the tank to overflow or burst.
 A corroded tank or faulty parts could result in a leak.

 Fortunately, you can take steps to avoid the headache of leaks or flooding, or at least minimize the water damage should a leak occur.